-Because order-preserving operations often lead to slower implementations than non-order-preserving ones, an optimizer will often delay sorting as much as possible.
-For example, given a sequences of selections $W=(w_1,...,w_n)$ such that w_j represents the first predicate with order-dependent operations, we execute $(w_1,...,w{j-1})$ prior to sorting.
+Because order-preserving operations often lead to slower implementations than non-order-preserving ones, we tend to delay sorting as much as possible.
+For example, given a sequences of selections $W = (w_1, ..., w_n)$ such that w_j represents the first predicate with order-dependent operations, we execute $(w_1, ..., w{j-1})$ prior to sorting.
 This results in a smaller arrable to sort.